Have a Green Halloween!

 Trick or treating is fast becoming the highlight for anyone with small ones in their lives.
 Children up and down the land knock on doors to accumulate their body weight in sweet treats.
 This year that might not be happening but it’s likely that you’ll be planning some sort of alternative for your little ones so they can still enjoy the fun.

 But those multi bags of mini-sized chocolate bars and sweetie selections over indulge in the packaging, which all ends up in landfill.

-Instead, why not make your own toffee apples, or fudge and hand out these package free goodies to satisfy the sweetest of tooth’s while also being a bit kinder to the planet.
+Instead, why not make your own toffee apples, or fudge and share package free goodies to satisfy the sweetest of tooth’s while also being a bit kinder to the planet.
 You could try a treasure hunt around the house or garden to replace the traditional trick or treating.

 Dress to impress

-It wouldn’t be Halloween without the streets filling up with ghouls, witches and ghosts.
+It wouldn’t be Halloween without homes around the country filling up with ghouls, witches and ghosts.

 But did you know that after the big event much of the fancy dress is never worn again and ends up in landfill?
 Over 7 million outfits were binned last year alone.
 That’s a lot of sewing gone to waste.

 So why not make your own outfit and get creative instead of consumerist?
 Or maybe you and friends could swap outfits around year on year?

 At the very least, if you must buy with a view to never wearing it again, donate to a charity shop so someone else can benefit from it.

 Hubbub have some great ideas for #sewspooky and other tips to make your fancy dress a bit more eco-friendly.